 - Option 1: Invest in a single bond of the face value of $1000.

-- Option 2: Invest in baby bonds of a utility company which offers baby bonds in small denomination of $50 and offers a high yield and invest in the municipal bond of face value $500 thereby obtain diversification benefits as well.
+- Option 2: Invest in baby bonds of a utility company that offers baby bonds in a small denomination of $50 and offers a high yield and invest in the municipal bond of face value $500, thereby obtain diversification benefits as well.

 Baby Bonds in the US

 These bonds have their origin in the US.
 The first Baby Bonds started in the US in 1935 when the then President Franklin D. Roosevelt created the Baby Bond Program to encourage the habit of saving among the American Population and channelizing of those savings for financing government development programs which are long term in nature.
 However, now they are issued by Municipalities, Corporations to finance their long term projects.
 These Bonds are tax-exempt in the United Kingdom.

 It recently got a lot of attention when Democratic Presidential Candidate for the next year Presidential Elections in the USA, Cory Booker, put up the Baby Bond Proposal under which government would provide every child born in the USA with a $1000 initial contribution and $2000 additional contribution year on year till the child attains adulthood based on the family Income and as per estimates due to this Baby Fund contribution kids belonging to the richest families will get a contribution to the tune of $1700 while those belonging to the poorest families can gain up to $46000 which can be used for their higher studies and retirement needs.

 - They are traded on stock exchangesTraded On Stock ExchangesStock exchange refers to a market that facilitates the buying and selling of listed securities such as public company stocks, exchange-traded funds, debt instruments, options, etc., as per the standard regulations and guidelines—for instance, NYSE and NASDAQ., which provides liquidity and efficiency in the purchase and sale of such bonds.